Bamamou/DHT11_ESP32/README.md

 + The DHT sensor library for ESPx by Bernd Giesecke is required
 + The simualtion of version 1.0 is avaliable on Wokwi.com at
 + https://wokwi.com/projects/355569587735816193
-+ The si,ualtion of version 1.0.1 is available at
++ The simualtion of version 1.0.1 is available at
 + https://wokwi.com/projects/358989916399451137